37 Environmental policy

 Debates and non-agenda issues

-It embodies the assumptions that ‘development’ is (1) imperative, (2) popular, and (3) has self-evident advantages [which] ignores evidence that development damages ecologies and diminishes amenity for the population at large [and instead] assumes that ecologically rational policies will be costly and will eliminate jobs.[46]
+Two clear themes from this literature are particularly worth noting because they highlight recurring issues.
+First is Walker’s notion of ‘statist developmentalism’[47] which he considers is both a ‘state of mind’ and a ‘development strategy’ in that: It embodies the assumptions that ‘development’ is (1) imperative, (2) popular, and (3) has self-evident advantages [which] ignores evidence that development damages ecologies and diminishes amenity for the population at large [and instead] assumes that ecologically rational policies will be costly and will eliminate jobs.[48]

 Conclusions

 This chapter has introduced the politics and policy of the environment, highlighting that environmental issues are not only incredibly interesting, but are also fundamentally important: our survival as a species depends upon how well we learn to live on this planet with other people and species.
-In broad terms this chapter has introduced some of the major questions that are debated in environmental policy, outlined some of the key types of policy actors and the institutional context they operate within (i.e. Australia’s federal system of government), and discussed some of the themes that seem to be a recurring feature of environmental policy debate.
+In broad terms this chapter has introduced some of the major questions that are debated in environmental policy, outlined some of the key types of policy actors and the institutional context they operate within (i.e. Australia’s federal system of government), and discussed some of the recurring themes of Australian environmental policy debate.
 While this may make for bleak reading, it should not be imagined that it has always been this way, or that such a situation is set in stone.
+Progressive environmental politics and policy making and implementation can, has, and hopefully will continue to flourish into the future with glimmers of hope evident in diverse places, ranging from successful grassroots campaigns, to efforts by some individuals, groups, and businesses, to actions by different levels of government.

 References